jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Version History ==

+= Version 1.1 =
+* Fixed (I hope!)
+Profile.setFBML issues for pages, profiles Eliminated the need to copy defaultFBML into settings
+* Added option to view link in external site
+* Added option to move links (share, external) top or bottom
+* Added option to enable "add to profile"
+* Created documentation with photos

 = Version 1.0 =
 * Added simplexml44 library (BSD Licensed) for php4client